-After working for a year as a grocer, James Cook gained an apprentice for a Quaker owned ship company.
-It was here that James Cook began learning the arts of navigation and seamanship.
+After working for a year as a grocer, James Cook gained an apprentice for a Quaker-owned shipping company.
+It was there that James Cook began learning the arts of navigation and seamanship.

 This was the start of his travels around the oceans of the world.
 He helped to chart the coasts of New Zealand and Australia.
 He visited many unknown islands – witnessing human sacrifices in Tahiti amongst other things.

-He was a explorer of tremendous determination and faith.
+He was an explorer of tremendous determination and faith.
 He helped spread the boundaries of known sea travel and raised standards for the welfare of his men serving under him.